soxueren/atsd/administration/atsd-replication.md

 In the guide `atsd_master` is the hostname of the master host and `atsd_slave` is the hostname of the slave host.

-**NOTE: This guide should be executed only on new ATSD installations.
+> Note: This guide should be executed only on new ATSD installations.
 Executing this guide on an existing ATSD installation will lead to the loss of all stored data on both the Master and Slave machines.**

-NOTE: If master loses connection with slave, it will accumulate all the data and events for the duration of the connection loss and will start transferring the accumulated data once connection with salve is re-established.
+> Note: If master loses connection with slave, it will accumulate all the data and events for the duration of the connection loss and will start transferring the accumulated data once connection with salve is re-established.
 No data should be lost the process.